tpeel21/Insight_anomaly_detection/README.md

 sqrt from math: for computing standard deviation.

-OrderedDict from collections: for creating python dictionaries for json object
+OrderedDict from collections: for creating custom python dictionaries for json object

 ## Tests